JeremyCollinsMPI/Flight-delays/README.md

 I experimented with other activation functions besides sigmoid, including relu and a custom activation function 1 - (e ^ (-x)), neither of which improved accuracy or speed of training.

 The model predicted the output of 0 or 1 directly, without predicting the amount of time of the delay.
+There may be some improvement if the time is predicted directly.